 Pain Points

-The initial document processing methods are time-consuming due to the manual data entry approach.
+The manual data entry approach makes the initial document processing methods time-consuming.
 This leads to backlogs, an increased risk of human error, and delays in tax audits.
 Too many back-and-forth emails lead to omissions and loss of communication in an ongoing project.

-Automates data extraction from various formats (PDFs, Word files, scanned images) within the XTM platform, streamlining workflows, improving translation accuracy, and enhancing user experience for tax auditing.
+• Automates data extraction from various formats (PDFs, Word files, scanned images) within the XTM platform.

 Key Outcomes: